I’m a Blogger, Comic Artist and Illustrator. So yes, I run into creative blocks.

 Not only do I find a great sense of peace and comfort, but books give me ideas.
 They help me recharge.
 I like to read Fiction novels but lately, I’m really enjoying reading Business and Marketing books.

-If you’re not much of reader, take up a book filled with Illustrations or pictures.
+If you’re not much of a reader, take up a book filled with Illustrations or pictures.
 There are days when I’m satisfied flipping through just a magazine or a Graphic Novel.

 Read anything that transports you to another place.